Facebook

 Nicky Chisholm

 My very first adventure was on a Tall Ship called The Sir Winston Churchill when I had just turned 18.
 I have loved adventures ever since.
 Although I still get seasick 30 years on!
 I would describe myself as an everyday adventurer.
-I try and squeeze adventure into my every day from walks, swims and runs to film, podcasts and books.
-I am always on the look out for communities to connect with and adventures to be found.
-I have just hit 50 and my adventure journey has changed so many times over the years, from a 20-year-old canoeing and sailing instructor, to a Mum with young children teaching them to embrace the outdoors through camping, building dens and cooking on open fires, to a mum of young teens when we surfed, coast steered, climbed Ben Nevis and swam in the North Sea!
+I try to squeeze adventure into my every day, from walks, swims, and runs to films, podcasts, and books.
+I am always on the lookout for communities to connect with and adventures to be found.
+I have just hit 50, and my adventure journey has changed so many times over the years.
+From a 20-year-old canoeing and sailing instructor to a Mum with young children teaching them to embrace the outdoors through camping, building dens, and cooking on open fires, to a mum of young teens when we surfed, coast-steered, climbed Ben Nevis, and swam in the North Sea!
 My boys are in their late teens now and are slowly flying the nest, it is here I find myself now, ready to embrace the next stage of my adventure journey.
 Embracing my new found freedom and loving being outside, I am ready to do some exploring!
 My adventure journey has included Moonwalks, marathon walks along Hadrians Wall and the South Coast, firewalks, abseiling down castles, coast steering, a cross country ski marathon in the Arctic Circle, a wing walk and training in an Environmental Cold Chamber at the University of Sussex at minus 20!
 I have just come back from running a 1/2 marathon in Greenland - the biggest and most extreme event I have ever taken part in.
 This Arctic adventure has definitely left me with a fire in soul for more adventures.
 This year I am off trekking in Peru, visiting the Amazon Rainforest, hiking around the Isle of Wight and organising a mega sea swim for over 500 "mermaids" to celebrate International Women's Day.
-When I am not on an adventure I am working with my beautiful VW Camper Van called Daisy on photo shoots - if you want you or your business to stand out from the crowd then its time to book a branding shoot with Daisy.
-See what DaisyVW has been up to Photo Shoot Dates: Private shoots also available on request Check out The Big Mermaid Dip for International Women's Day in Brighton 2024 - March 11th - Watch out for March 2024 Dates
+Work with me: I am an experienced Project Manager specializing in initiatives within the adventure and outdoor industry.
+My specialist areas of expertise include:

 Leave a Comment